Gr34sy/ReactCountriesAPI/README.md

-# ToDo App created with React and Rest Countries API
+# App created with React and Rest Countries API
 ## The app enables users to search for specific country and then view its details